MIT-BECL/awesome-becl-resources/readme.md

 Tools, tips, & resources compiled by fellows of the [MIT Biological Engineering Communication Lab](http://mitcommlab.mit.edu/be/)

 <div align="left">

+# Getting started
+Below is a list of resources compiled for BE Communication Lab fellows relevant to undergraduate, graduate students, and postdocs at MIT.
+Although there are some MIT-specific resources, this list is also relevant to any STEM student/researcher.

+The MIT BE Communication Lab resources are also stored within this repository and are highlighted within the list below.
+If you have any questions, email us at `becl@mit.edu`.

 # Contents

 - [Legend](#legend)